 What are some foods that my child should limit?

-Your child should get 1 hour or more of physical activity each day.
+- Your child should get at least 1 hour of physical activity each day.
 Examples of physical activities include sports, running, walking, swimming, and riding bikes.
 The hour of physical activity does not need to be done all at once.
 It can be done in shorter blocks of time.
-Your child can fit in more physical activity by limiting the amount of time he spends watching television or on the computer.